QuckQuack/FreeBSD-Unix-aeacus-variant/README.md

-# FreeBSD Port of Aeacus
+# FreeBSD Version of Aeacus

 Due to current events, I have decided to create a version of Aeacus for FreeBSD/Unix.